-Moreover, the industry is bogged down by the scarcity of ethical green solutions thus, the sourcing and transitioning from legacy or conventional sources to more sustainable and innovative ones are the challenges to be faced head-on.
-They are answerable not only to consumers but also investors who are becoming eco-aware and starting to rectify their base concept of industrialization towards go green, be sustainable.
+Moreover, the industry is bogged down by the scarcity of ethical green solutions thus, sourcing and transitioning from legacy or conventional sources to more sustainable and innovative ones are the challenges to be faced head-on.
+They are answerable not only to consumers but also to investors who are becoming eco-aware and starting to rectify their base concept of industrialization towards going green and being sustainable.

-Representing over 95% of the entire footwear industry, FRDA as the industry's business and trade association and its members have the responsibility to make strides towards a negative carbon status.
+Representing over 95% of the entire footwear industry, FRDA as the industry's business and trade association and its members has the responsibility to make strides toward a negative carbon status.
 Accordingly, it helps monitor and manage the flow to efficiently incentivize lower carbon innovation and progress the environment demands.

 Lack of thorough knowledge about the concept and the ability to execute

 Unrecognized as a trait necessary for leadership

 The data obtained from 120 footwear companies were studied and it was found that there was an increase in the number of companies by:

 have a person or team dedicated to sustainability.

 9% have adopted sustainability as their primary goal.

 factory energy and/or water use.